Lselao/Dark_Stuff/Darkly/04-Survey_Page_Poll/Resources/Tricks.md

 ## The solution

-- User data must always be validated before processing it.
+- User data must always be validated thats passed into forms.